 We have been to several of the walled cities, and found Lucca to be charming (we had a great lunch at Buca di San Antonio).
 It is less touristy that Siena or San Gimignano (which has a lot of tourist busses parked outside).
 The cathedral at Siena is worth seeing, but can be difficult to get to.
 We parked at a car park near the Hotel Excelsior and took a cab to the cathedral, and explored from there.

 I've never been, but I think any city with something as iconic as the leaning tower is going to be labeled a tourist trap, whether or not it is, because, um, tourists are going to go there.
 We're going to Pisa because the flight isn't much and it's near the coast, versus flying to Rome (the other option) or Venice (where we've both been a few times and adored).
 Reading about Pisa, I hear you can do it in a day, and we don't plan on spending time there besides a. our flight destination and b. hotel.

 Do you know how far is Lucca from Pisa on train?
-We'll be traveling by train (--which is why Siena was shortlisted as it is only 1 hour and a half or so and we've both been to Firenze before), so I guess the length and whether or not it is even accessible would be good to know! over 9 years ago
+We'll be traveling by train (--which is why Siena was shortlisted as it is only 1 hour and a half or so and we've both been to Firenze before), so I guess the length and whether or not it is even accessible would be good to know! almost 11 years ago